cristgerez/tibber/README.md

 }
 ```

-To run a job type any of this in ther terminal:
+To run a job, type any of this in your terminal:

 ```cli
 python main.py --job currencies